 Oakland Zoo worked alongside MLF and other entities to help get SB 132 passed into law on January 1st, 2014.
 This law now lists mountain lions as “specially protected species” in California.
 Making it illegal totake, injure, possess, transport, import, or sell any mountain lion or any part or product thereof.

-Oakland zoo works with MLF in an alliance called Bay Area Cougar Action Team (BACAT) works with California Department of Fish and wildlife to respond to incidences of mountain lions in human population areas.
+Oakland zoo works with MLF in an alliance called Bay Area Cougar Action Team (BACAT), which works with California Department of Fish and wildlife to respond to incidences of mountain lions in human population areas.

 Mountain Lion Holding and Vet Care